What makes a Black Friday deal worth it?

 The item is selling at the best price

 Prices fluctuate throughout the year, making it difficult to recognize whether the deal being offered is actually the best of the best.
-Most people couldn’t say exactly how much a particular air fryer sold for two weeks ago or two months ago, and whether that differs from the price today.
+Most people couldn’t say exactly how much a particular air fryer sold for two weeks or two months ago and whether that differs from today’s price.

 “Things that you buy every week, you notice the price going up.
 Where if it’s something you buy maybe once a year or not very often, like a pair of shoes, you don’t know what price is normal or what it was the last time,” says Martin Block, professor emeritus in Medill’s integrated marketing communications program at Northwestern University.